Who can help me choose?

 Before you start, it's vital to remember you can choose from the full range of retirement products and options offered by all providers.
 Depending on your circumstances, age, health and lifestyle, you may be able to get a better deal elsewhere.

-When you've decided what you want to do, whether this is with ourselves or another provider, providers are required to ask a series of questions around your understanding of the choices you've made.
-This process is for your protection and has been designed to make you stop and reflect before making decisions which may be lasting and often irreversible.
+When you've decided what you want to do, whether this is with us or another provider, providers are required to ask a series of questions around your understanding of the choices you've made.
+This is for your protection and has been designed to make you stop and reflect before making decisions which may be lasting and often irreversible.
 Based on the responses you give we can provide you with specific risk warnings to help you double check that you've thought about the decisions you've made.

 Free and impartial guidance is available from the Government if you’re planning to retire and have a defined contribution pension (a pension based on how much has been paid into your pension pot).

 We strongly recommend that you take advantage of this service before you make your decision.

 You can get help and guidance on the Pension Wise website, over the phone or face to face about the 6 steps you need to take to turn your pension pot into income for your retirement: